 Some 3D pen tools such as the 3Doodler will only work with their proprietary material, which can be expensive.
 The pens in the SMS, along with many other pen tools, can use either ABS or PLA filament that works with our 3D printers.
 The ABS filament can range from about $40 for standard colors to $130 for specialized materials like glow-in-the-dark.
 Filament is sold in 750g-1kg spools (which goes a LONG way!)

-We ask that you arrange an appointment with an SMS consultant to go through a brief training session in order to learn the ins and outs of the 3D pen tools.
+You will be asked to first sign the SMS Liability Waiver (which can be done in advance of your arrival.)
+An SMS consultant will take you through a brief training session in order to learn the ins and outs of the 3D pen tools.
 Once we feel that you show a reasonable proficiency with the tool you will be permitted to use the pen on your own project.
 You only need to complete training once before having access to the pens.
-Contact us at KentStateSMS@gmail.com to set up an appointment!
+The 3D pens are available at all hours that the SMS is open, however training is at the discretion of the SMS staff - as availability allows.
+To plan ahead we encourage you to contact us at KentStateSMS@gmail.com to set up a training appointment!

 Stop in to use the pen during our regular SMS hours.
 While we do not currently require users to reserve a pen in advance it is advisable to call or email ahead of your arrival to make sure that a pen is available.
 Due to the quirks of the pen tools and potential for injury (hot nozzle tip) we prefer that a consultant work alongside you.
 The pens sometimes need tinkering in order for them to work properly.
 We hope to eventually have this process streamlined soon (and more quirks worked out on the pens!).
 Thanks for your patience as we make adjustments along the way!

 As we are in the pilot phase of offering use of the 3D pen tools, our policies and procedures will be subject to change.
 Your use of the tools will help us further develop the service.
 Thanks in advance for your patience and understanding!